 When a young artist creates one of the landmark works of her time, she has to wonder what she can possibly do next.
 With Untitled Film Stills, Cindy Sherman made it that much harder on herself: it already showed her as infinitely malleable.
 How could she find anything left to change?

 Just to ask what she can still do says something: it shows the continued power of her breakthrough series and the hold of her work ever since.
-Once she stood for a sea change in contemporary art, as new media entered the galleries, as women gave the idea of self-expression a political dimension, and as irony became the new norm.
+Once she stood for a sea change in contemporary art, as new media entered the galleries, as women gave the idea of self-expression a political dimension, and as irony or staged photography became the new norm.
 Modernism seemed an obstacle to facing the truth—including the truth about dead white males and art institutions.
 Before long, postmodern appropriation seemed just as dogmatic and just as cynical.
 Yet her work never does, a healthy reminder that Laurie Simmons, Sherrie Levine, Uta Barth, and others back in "The Pictures Generation" were not so clear-cut either.

 The question shows something else as well: even since those sixty-nine photos, completed in 1980, she has structured a career as a struggle with her own acceptance.
 The faster one dismisses her latest identity, the faster she changes it, even if that means posing "straight" for Lyle Ashton Harris.
 And the more she makes fun of any one role, the more that role becomes her image.
 Even her feminism helps sustain her sex appeal, and even her place after Warhol's Screen Tests makes her a true original.
 Even her attempts to shock viewers help make her images larger than life.